ILIAS-eLearning/ILIAS/docs/INSTALL.md

 <a name="database-recommendations"></a>
 ## Database Recommendations

-We recommend to use MySQL/MariaDB with the following settings:
+We RECOMMEND to use MySQL/MariaDB with the following settings:

   * InnoDB storage engine
   * utf8_general_ci